m5stack/m5-docs/docs/en/core/face_kit.md

 ## Description

-**FACES Kit** is a feast of functional panels containing the most commonly used panels and keyboards with **MEGA328** processor inside.
-Communication protocol through IIC(0x08) as slave mode.
-With these 7 different panels, it will be very easy to support keyboard interaction with your M5Core.
+**FACES Kit** is a series of functional panels integration containing three most commonly used panels integration containing three most commonly used panels 'GameBoy'，'Calculator' and 'QWERTY'.
+With **MEGA328** processor built inside, it works under slave mode through I2C communication protocol.
+With these 3 different panels, it will be very easy to support keyboard interaction with your M5Core.

 ## Product Features